Child Rights Scenario in Nepal

 Children's rights regulated by Nepalese Laws

-Nepal has become the 54th country in the world to ban all forms of corporal punishment of children under all circumstances, a remarkable achievement.
-Children now have the absolute right to be protected from all forms of corporal punishment (Guragai, D., 2019).
+Nepal has done a truly amazing job by becoming the 54th country to permanently ban corporal punishment of children.
+Now, children have the right to be protected from any form of corporal punishment (Guragai, D., 2019).

 Article 39 of the 2072 B.S.
 Constitution of Nepal stipulates the fundamental rights of children as follows: